-When you’re self-employed, you are responsible for paying all the payroll tax yourself on the income earned from your business.
+When you’re self-employed, you are responsible for paying all the payroll tax yourself on the net income earned from your business.
 This is the self-employment tax.
 You can calculate it on IRS Schedule SE and include the form with your tax return.

 The good news is, your employer has already withheld payroll taxes for the income reported on your W-2 form.
-However, you’ll have to pay the self-employment tax on your self-employed income.
+However, you’ll have to pay the self-employment tax yourself on your self-employed income.

 Paying Quarterly Taxes

-You shouldn’t wait until the end of the year to pay your self-employment tax and income tax on your business income, or else you’ll owe interest and penalties.
+You shouldn’t wait until the end of the year to pay your self-employment tax and income tax on your business income, or else you might owe interest and penalties.
 The IRS wants you to estimate your taxes and pay as you go, four times a year.
 You can complete IRS Form 1040-ES to estimate how much you’ll owe each quarter.

 Completing IRS Schedule C

-Schedule C is used to calculate your overall business income for the portion of the year that you were self-employed—all the income your business took in, less business expenses.
+Schedule C is used to calculate your business income for the portion of the year that you were self-employed—all the income your business took in, less business expenses.
 The resulting number is what you’ll use to calculate your self-employment tax on Schedule SE and what you’ll report on your Form 1040 as income.
 If your expenses were $5,000 or less, you can use Schedule C-EZ instead.